okta/okta-aspnet/docs/refresh-token.md

 ## Refreshing Access Token

-The following is an example of middleware that handles the token refresh process based on the sample provided by [@Good-man](https://github.com/Good-man) on this issue https://github.com/okta/okta-aspnet/issues/130.
+The following is an example of middleware that handles the token refresh process based on the sample provided by [@Good-man](https://github.com/Good-man) on [this issue](https://github.com/okta/okta-aspnet/issues/130).

 ### Startup.cs